Polycademy/SnapSearch/README.md

 Improvements
 ------------

+You need to integrate CSRF later on.
+Since you'll need a signup page.
+Or use PolyAuth to support this.

 Load Balancer: Use http://zef.me/4502/message-queue-based-load-balancing and https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket
 Server Admin: Use Dokku and Vagrant
 Process Management: Test out memmon.py, write a corresponding one for HTTPok in PHP